open-wc/open-wc/docs/docs/development/hot-module-replacement.md

 };
 ```

-Then start the dev server like normal.
+Pick one of the presets below if needed, then start the dev server like normal.

 ## Implementations